 What you’ll need to cut or trim your own bangs:

-– ponytail holder or clip to hold back the rest of your hair
+– ponytail holder or clips to hold back the rest of your hair

-– bobby pin to hold back the front layers
+– bobby pins to hold back the front layers

 1. Start by using the thin dividing side of the comb to section off clean lines of hair.
 Starting about 1 inch or 1.5 inches back off your forehead, divide a triangle of hair.
 The peak of the triangle is going to be directly at the center of your head.